 However, if someone is new to regular exercise or has a health condition that affects their ability to exercise, it may be better to aim for the lower end of the range initially.

-The American Heart Association (AHA) recommends that these individuals aim for 50% and gradually work upward as they develop more strength and stamina.
+The American Heart Association (AHA) recommends that these individuals aim for

 A high active heart rate can mean that a person is exercising too vigorously.
 If a person finds that their heart rate is higher than the recommended range, they should slow down or take a break.